 Annie Sue Welsh

 Annie began her yoga journey in 2008.
 That same year, she graduated from the University of Tennessee and became a teacher of Elementary School General Music.
-Annie has combined her passions for teaching and yoga by participating in the Teacher Training Program at Sun and Moon Yoga.
+Annie has combined her passions for teaching and yoga by participating in the Teacher Training Program at Sun and Moon Yoga and is finalizing earning her 200 RYT.
 Annie hopes to bring wonder and whimsy to the practices of her yoga students, young and old alike!
 She teaches our Kids Yoga classes.